congard/algine/README.md

 Example of using given in `main.cpp` file

-Engine tested on Asus x302uv (Intel Core I5-6200U, Nvidia GeForce 920mx, 8GB RAM, Debian GNU/Linux buster/sid, 1920x1080 screen) and showed good results
+Engine tested on Asus x302uv (Intel Core I5-6200U, Nvidia GeForce 920mx, 8GB RAM, Debian GNU/Linux buster/sid, ArchLinux, 1920x1080 screen) and showed good results

 If you find any errors or you have recommendations for improving the project - a big one please let me know!